saccharome/CBC/README.md

 * 2.2.2.1.
 [UCHIME](https://doi.org/10.1093/bioinformatics/btr381) is an algorithm installed with USEARCH and requires a _gold_ database of chimera-free 16S rRNA gene sequences.
 The [database](http://drive5.com/uchime/uchime_download.html) was downloaded directly from [drive5.com](http://www.drive5.com/) website.

-## 3. Toy example
+## 3. Example

-We uploaded a small dataset of CCSs as a [toy example](https://github.com/saccharome/CBC/tree/master/Toy/Toy%20CCS%20dataset), as well as the files containing the [expected reports](https://github.com/saccharome/CBC/tree/master/Toy/Expected%20reports) of each CBC_script using this toy.
+We uploaded a small dataset of CCSs as an [example](https://github.com/saccharome/CBC/tree/master/example/ccs_dataset_example), as well as the files containing the [expected reports](https://github.com/saccharome/CBC/tree/master/example/expected_reports) of each CBC_script using this file.

 ## 4. Bugs